 - If you bring your lunch from home, it may be stored in the refrigerators located in the cafeteria.
-Please make sure your lunch has your name on the container or bag. - The Center has microwaves for your use. - Lunch can only be eaten in the cafeteria, smoking area, or picnic area. - Snacks and lunch items may be purchased from vending machines by consumers only during lunch and break times. - Consumers and CNA students should not leave classes or training areas to purchase items from vending machines. - Consumers will not be allowed to leave campus to purchase lunch. - If someone outside the Center brings you lunch, they must drop it off in the far (large) parking lot or under the awning at Children's Rehabilitation.
-You may not leave your work area or class early to get the lunch. - Money can't be exchanged between consumers and Work Center employees to purchase vending machine items. - The Center has change available in the reception area of the administration office.
+Please make sure your lunch has your name on the container or bag. - The Center has microwaves for your use. - Lunch can only be eaten in the cafeteria, smoking area, or picnic area. - Snacks and lunch items may be purchased from vending machines by consumers only during lunch and break times. - Consumers will not be allowed to leave campus to purchase lunch. - If someone outside the Center brings you lunch, they must drop it off in the far (large) parking lot or under the awning at Children's Rehabilitation.
+You may not leave your work area or class early to get the lunch. - Money can't be exchanged between consumers and Work Center employees to purchase vending machine items.

+• The Center has change available in the reception area of the administration office.
 Change will be given only during the morning before the 8:00 bell.
 A maximum of \$50.00 will be available weekly, so be sure you bring change from home.